Muddy Best Schools Guide: Dulwich Prep Cranbrook

-When a school goes under the Muddy microscope I spend a day there nosing around, meeting staff, chatting to the kids and generally doing a bit of Muddy journo ‘digging’.
+This rural prep was one of the first to enter the Muddy Best School Guide after going under the Muddy microscope – when I spent a day there nosing around, meeting staff, chatting to the kids and generally doing a bit of Muddy journo ‘digging’.
 So class, listen up, and no talking at the back please!

 DULWICH PREP SCHOOL, CRANBROOK

 What?
 Where?
 Dulwich is a rural prep school located in Cranbrook, pretty much smack bang in the middle of the Tunbridge Wells, Maidstone, Ashford triangle.
 Only an hour from Central London, the school sits in 50 acres of beautiful Kent countryside.
 My first impression is that this is a big school, (there are a total of 540 boys and girls aged between 3 – 13, with a roughly even gender split) and the grounds and buildings are extensive.
 What I’m looking at, I come to realise, is really three smaller schools in one.
 These self-contained buildings are divided into age groups, each – very importantly for us parents – with their own School Office and separate car parking area for Pick Up and Drop off.

 The split works like this: Nash House (Nursery and Reception), Little Stream (Y1 – Y4) and Upper School (Y5 – Y8).
 Dividing the year groups like this of course makes perfect sense and allows a bigger school like this to keep that all important personal touch and the chance for each child to be known and looked after individually, which is what you pay for after all.